 “Tyende Sang” temporarily slows down for a brief portion of the opening barrage, but that pause simply gives the project the space to launch yet another ghastly progression into back-breakingly intense riffing.
 When more contemplative, slow guitar strums ring out following that barrage, they sound deeply mournful and immensely weighted.

-Track three, called “Imperia,” starts to sound somewhat sinister thanks to the especially rapid dynamic shifts streaking through the endless barrage.
+Track three, called “Imperia,” starts to sound somewhat sinister thanks to the especially rapid dynamic shifts streaking through the endless melee.
 The song structure feels marred by rapidly shifting uneasiness.
 It’s as if a deadly wind that threatens to rip life-giving crops to shreds has suddenly developed some kind of ghastly face with which to bear down on struggling passersby.
 Part of the lyrics truly capture the unique feel of the guitar lashes on this particular track; the vocalist is roaring words first composed by Danish poet Sophus Claussen, and in English translation, one selection says: “I am the barren nature, the uncultivated fate, who gives stones for bread.”